AlexandruValeanu/PDIC/README.md

 # PDIC
-Parallel Definite Integral Calculator in Scala
+Parallel Definite Integral Calculator in Scala using threadcso (for concurrency).